-We hope that these Q and A’s will answer questions you have had too.
-Contact Dawn at firstname.lastname@example.org if you have a question that isn’t answered here.
+We hope that these Q and A’s will be helpful.
+Feel free to contact Dawn at email@example.com if you have a question that isn’t answered here.

 Sheets, pillows, blankets, and hotel towels are provided.
 Please bring your own beach towel/sheet if you like to lie on the sand.
 Most commonly people sit in plastic chairs at the beach.
 It’s popular to use a “pareo” as a wrap around, towel, beach cover – they are made of light cotton and large enough to lie on comfortably.
 They are for sale all over (for about $10) or maybe you have one?